War and Peace Imagined Series

 Dr. Jerry Pubantz gave an interview that aired on WFDD public radio on Friday, August 12.
 I The story is about western views of Muslim women in the Middle East.
 Hear the interview: http://www.wfdd.org/story/radio-101-challenging-western-views-muslim-women

-Dr. Jerry Pubantz, along with a professor from High Point University, on WXII Channel 12's weekly news program, Chronicle with Cameron Kent.
+Dr. Jerry Pubantz, along with a professor from High Point University, were on WXII Channel 12's weekly news program, Chronicle with Cameron Kent.
 They discussed the impact of the recent terror attacks in Belgium on our current presidential campaigns and the presidential election in November.
 To view the interview, click here.

 Congratulations to Student Award Winners for 2015-2016